katfish61/Scene-Cards-App-support/README.md

 **Where is my data stored?**
 All data is stored locally inside the .scenecards document file.
 You can back it up, share it, or move it like any other file.
 There is no cloud sync.

-**The app is available on iPhone/iPad — is there a Mac version?**
+**The app is available on iPad — is there a Mac version?**
 Yes — Scene Cards is a universal purchase.
 Download on Mac from the Mac App Store.

 ## Compatibility

-- iPhone and iPad: iOS 16.5 or later
+- iPad: iOS 16.5 or later
 - Mac: macOS 13 (Ventura) or later

 ## Privacy